JanJericevic/MiRco_docs/docs/MiRco/mirco_interface.md

 - **[MiRco ROS interface](#mirco-ros-interface):** uses a `MiRco PC` running ROS to control `MiRco`.

 ## MiRco industrial interface
-MiR and UR already include the ability to connect robots for basic synchronous operation using a MiR action.
+MiR and UR already include the ability to connect robots for basic synchronous operation using a [MiR action](../MiR100/mir_web_interface.md/#missions-submenu).
 MiR action only takes care of the synchronization of the task handover.
 The individual robot tasks - MiR missions and UR programs - have to be predefined in their interfaces, then the task execution is handled by their respective control systems.
 The `UR5e` manipulator has to be in remote control mode.
-For instructions see [`MiRco` control](./mirco_control.md/#mirco-industrial-interface).
+For instructions see [`MiRco` industrial interface control](./mirco_industrial_control.md).
 A schematic representation of a simple example is shown below.

 <div class="svg">
 <img src="../img/ind_workflow_ver_eng.svg" alt="MiRco industrial interface diagram"/>